Certificate in Critical Consciousness and Anti-Oppressive Praxis

 We are offering a Certificate in Critical Consciousness and Anti-Oppressive Praxis (CCC&AOP) to graduate students and postdocs, specifically targeted to those individuals in STEM.

-In solidarity with Stanford University’s mission value of diversity and in recognition of the complexity in creating a just future, we offer a Certificate in Critical Consciousness and Anti-Oppressive Praxis.
+In solidarity with Stanford University’s mission value of diversity, equity, and inclusion, and in recognition of the complexity in creating a just future, we offer a Certificate in Critical Consciousness and Anti-Oppressive Praxis.
 The goal of this certificate is to educate and prepare trainees with the tools necessary to navigate a dynamic future from a position of knowledge, empathy, and justice.
 We have generated a self-tailored curriculum to provide training in three main pedagogical areas:

 1. Critical understanding of identity and positionality